fru-old/jsdoc-at-examples/readme.md

 })();
 ```

-The @expose JSDoc tag adds gYearMonth to the global scope.
+The @expose JSDoc tag adds gYearMonth to the global scope after it is defined.

 FAQ
 ---